lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Step back in time in charming Shigu Town, a cultural gem of the Naxi minority.
+          Step back in time in charming **Shigu Town**, a cultural gem of the Naxi minority.

-          Explore traditional architecture, wander through local markets, and immerse
+          Explore ancient relict of Stone Drum, wander through local markets, and immerse

           yourself in the unique customs and heritage of this welcoming community.
         image:
           type: ImageBlock
           url: /images/Icon3.jpg